RecList/reclist/README.rst

 An instance of `RecList <https://github.com/jacopotagliabue/reclist/blob/main/reclist/reclist.py>`__ represents a suite of tests for recommender systems.

-As the sample `examples/evalrs_2023.py` script shows, we leave users quite a large range of options when building a RecList instance: we provide out of the box standard metrics in case your dataset is DataFrame-shaped (or you can / wish turn it into such a shape), but don't force you any pattern if you just want to use RecList for the scaffolding it provides.
+As the sample `examples/evalrs_2023.py` script shows, we leave users quite a large range of options: we provide out of the box standard metrics in case your dataset is DataFrame-shaped (or you can / wish turn it into such a shape), but don't force you any pattern if you just want to use *RecList* for the scaffolding it provides.

 For example, the following code only assumes you have a dataset with golden labels, predictions, and metadata (e.g. item features) in the form of a DataFrame: